rkp8000/hypothesize/README.md

 # README

 *hypothesize* is a combined note-taking and reference-management app designed for the efficient synthesis of new ideas informed by scholarly literature.
-Its wiki-like structure enables you to flexibly organize and cross-reference your notes and journal articles and to nimbly navigate among them without ever losing track of where you came from. *hypothesize* is free to all to download and welcomes contributions from those interested in developing it further.
+Its wiki-like structure enables you to flexibly organize and cross-reference your notes and journal articles and to nimbly navigate among them without ever losing track of where you came from. *hypothesize* is free to all to download and welcomes contributions from those interested in developing it further. were..."

+### To download and start hypothesize on your local computer

+1. Clone the repository onto your local computer (`git clone https://github.com/rkp8000/hypothesize2`) and cd into it (`cd hypothesize2`).
+2. Create a virtual environment: `virtualenv env`.
+(Note that this may give you problems if you have the current version of [conda](http://conda.pydata.org/docs/) installed, in which case you should make a virtual environment using conda itself.)
+3. Activate the virtual environment (`source env/bin/activate`) and install the relevant requirements: `pip install -r requirements.txt`.
+4. Start the server: `python manage.py runserver`.
+5. Open any web browser and navigate to "localhost:8000/hypothesize".

 ### Basic features

+*hypothesize* is founded on a few basic principles.

 #### Documents and topics